MohamadMansouri/Conan/README.md

     For each connection the program looks in the TTL in each packet of each side of the connection, if it finds a packet with a TTL different than the one used before by this side it flags this connection and saves the TTLs with the data carried in the payload.
 * Investigates the TCP retransmissions in each connection

-    For each connection the program looks in the retransmitted files, and keeps a flag that indicates if this retransmission was a fully or partially retransmitted, then it looks in the data retransmitted and tries to check if this data is different than the data sent in the previous packet of this side then it saves the old and new data (if the retransmitted packet is not the previous packet it just saves the new data).
+    For each connection the program looks in the retransmitted files, and keeps a flag that indicates if this retransmission was a fully or partially retransmitted, then it looks in the data retransmitted and tries to check if this data is different than the data sent in the previous packet of this side then it saves the old and new data (if the retransmitted packet is not the previous packet it saves the new data).
     The program is capable to deal with out of order packets, TCP keep-alive messages and missing packets even if the missing packets were the very first packets in the connection.

 ## What is it composed of?
-The project is build on the PcapPlusPlus library, you can find all the library files in this repository, I wrote a library file "[**Conan.cpp**](https://github.com/MohamadMansouri/conan/blob/master/Packet%2B%2B/src/Conan.cpp)" for the program to do its job. "[**Conan.cpp**](https://github.com/MohamadMansouri/conan/blob/master/Packet%2B%2B/src/Conan.cpp)" is a modification of the "TcpReassembly.cpp" file which I used as a base code and added about 800 lines of code their to do the job, the "TcpReassembly.cpp" is removed to grantee a successful compilation.
-This project right now supports only linux system, but the code is prepared to be upgraded to work on windows system, it just needs a configuration file to create the right make file to do the job.
+The project is built on the PcapPlusPlus library, you can find all the library files in this repository, I wrote a library file "[*Conan.cpp](https://github.com/MohamadMansouri/conan/blob/master/Packet%2B%2B/src/Conan.cpp)" for the program to do its job. "[Conan.cpp*](https://github.com/MohamadMansouri/conan/blob/master/Packet%2B%2B/src/Conan.cpp)" is a modification of the "TcpReassembly.cpp" file which I used as a base code and added to it about 800 lines of code to do the job, the "TcpReassembly.cpp" is removed to grantee a successful compilation.
+This project right now supports only Linux system, but the code is prepared to be upgraded to work on windows system, it just needs a configuration file to create the right make file to do the job.

 ## Usage